aperkes/BehaveAI/README.md

 ## Auto-annotation

 Once you've trained an initial model the annotation script it will use this in a semi-supervised 'auto-annotation' fashion, attempting to automatically detect and classify things as you annotate.
 This will show you where the model is working well, and where it's not (closing the training loop).
 Use this opportunity to correct any errors it's making.
-Add things that it misses (false negatives), remove any incorrect detections (false positives), redraw boxes that are missaligned, and correct objects that are missclassfied.
+Add things that it misses (false negatives), remove any incorrect detections (false positives), redraw boxes that are misaligned, and correct objects that are misclassified.
 Importantly, you can also add plain background frames (with nothing annotated) in cases where it's falsely detecting elements of the background.

 ![Annotation Example 1](https://github.com/user-attachments/assets/97ebd2ef-6c6b-4c80-be7d-8b1c4f45e7c4)